 As you can see, Naibabiji shares knowledge for foreign trade professionals

-Differences between building a foreign trade independent website and a Chinese website
+The difference between building a foreign trade independent website and a Chinese website

 So, what should be noted when building a foreign trade website?

-Note 1: Website Building Program
+Note 1: Website Building Platform

 Note 2: Server Location